 Historically Designated Properties In Dania Beach

 Historic resources contribute to the economic vitality, tourism experience, and quality of life in Florida as well as generating $4.2 billion in economic impact annually.
-Click here to learn more about how historic preservation contributes financially to the state and residents, and to the quality of life for everyone.

 You may read about each of the City’s historically designated properties in the City by clicking on the links below.